sailfish009/openstructure/docker/README.rst

 .. note::

-  In order to run docker commands there might be a need to run them as root (sudo).
+  For many docker installations it is required to run docker commands as root.
+As this depends on set up, we skip the `sudo` in all commands.

 Build Docker image
 ------------------